LightningDev/toy-robot-challenge/README.md

 - Provision of user-friendly error messages, coupled with a debug mode for detailed error insights.
 - Capability to introduce additional commands on-the-fly.
 - Flexibility to dynamically set the table size.
+- Can add more CLI command so it can be used for other purposes.

 ### Questions
 Given that commands can be case-sensitive and considering the intended audience for this app, it's beneficial to offer a user-friendly interface with permissive input to foster a pleasant experience.

 However, every decision has its trade-offs.
 From a developer's perspective, it's essential to ensure that all case combinations are comprehended and processed correctly.